seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_01"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 1.
 BaseCase direct class inheritance</h2>

-In this format, (which is used by most of the tests in the <a href="https://github.com/seleniumbase/SeleniumBase/tree/master/examples">SeleniumBase examples folder</a>), <code>BaseCase</code> is imported at the top of a Python file, followed by a Python class inheriting <code>BaseCase</code>.
-Then, any test method defined in that class automatically gains access to SeleniumBase methods, including the <code>setUp()</code> and <code>tearDown()</code> methods that are automatically called for opening and closing web browsers at the start and end of tests.
+In this format, (which is used by most of the tests in the <a href="https://github.com/seleniumbase/SeleniumBase/tree/master/examples">SeleniumBase examples folder</a>), <code translate="no">BaseCase</code> is imported at the top of a Python file, followed by a Python class inheriting <code translate="no">BaseCase</code>.
+Then, any test method defined in that class automatically gains access to SeleniumBase methods, including the <code translate="no">setUp()</code> and <code translate="no">tearDown()</code> methods that are automatically called for opening and closing web browsers at the start and end of tests.

 To run a test of this format, use **``pytest``** or ``pynose``.
 Adding ``BaseCase.main(__name__, __file__)`` enables ``python`` to run ``pytest`` on your file indirectly.
 Here's an example: